Author, Andrew Gibson

 Our exchange rates are highly competitive, and we don’t charge any fees.

-Unlike online-only operators, we don’t push you onto a trading platform and make you do everything yourself.
+We don’t push you onto a trading platform and make you do everything yourself.

-That's why we don't hide behind a logo, catchphrase, or corporate waffle.
 The names, faces and backgrounds of all our people on our website.

 You can read more about us here.